With so many artists in the St. Pete/Clearwater area, it’s easy to score a beautiful, one-of-a-kind creation to take back home.

 For those looking to browse rather than create, Gulfport hosts its popular art walks along Beach Boulevard on the first Friday and third Saturday of each month.
 Like the St. Pete events, art walks here are fun ways to shop and meet the artists, listen to live music and dine at great restaurants.

 The highly walkable downtown district of Gulfport is a vintage and antique hunter’s dream.
-Gulfport favorites include the Beach Bazaar – featuring an assortment of second-hand items as well as a post office – and the Small Adventures Bookshop, which offers hard-to-find titles as well as paperback adventures in a cozy cottage context.
+Gulfport favorites include the Beach Bazaar – featuring an assortment of second-hand items as well as a post office – and the Boulevard Shoppe Garden, which offers a great collection of unique items, collectables and vintage pieces.

 Dunedin's downtown is famously pedestrian-friendly and artsy.
 Art venues dedicated to working artists include Stirling Commons, which houses an art studio, gallery, specialty shops and a deli; and the Institute for Creative Arts, which features artist studios and galleries displaying everything from stained glass to photography.
 Also check out the locally owned The Painted Fish Gallery which showcases works by local and national artists.

 Dunedin boasts a sprinkling of antiques shops among the many restaurants and art galleries that can be found in its eclectic downtown.
 From affordable trinkets to vintage decor, you’ll discover a range of unique merchandise to bring home.
 Birdie’s Coastal Cottage is known for its shabby chic feel and eclectic finds, while Amanda Austin Antiques peddles everything from vintage china and glass to linens and home decor.
 You'll also find a treasure trove of antiques from over 100 dealers in Knot On Main Street and from 15 dealers at the Antique Mall of DunedIn.